Srikanth (film): Plot

 The Hindi language biopic tells the story of Srikanth Bolla, an Indian entrepreneur, who gained prominence as the founder of Bollant Industries, a company created in 2012 to employ unskilled and disabled individuals in creating eco-friendly products.
 The film chronicles the struggles of Srikanth, who was born visually impaired in Seetharamapuram village in Machilipatnam, in then undivided Andhra Pradesh, India.
 The film demonstrates Srikanth's achievements despite adverse situations.
 The day he was born the delight of the father who named his son after cricketer Krishnamachari Srikkanth turns into dismay when he sees sightless newborn.
 He digs a hole to bury him but is saved by his mother.
 He also has to endure bullying in the local school despite his brilliance.

 The plot moves to Hyderabad where he joins a special school where he shines, but his arrogance results in him being thrown out.
-From then on he is mentored by his teacher Devika who hand-holds him, helping him file a court case to study science as a subject (despite scoring 98%).
+From then on he is mentored by his teacher Devika who hand-holds him while keeping his ego in check.
+She helps him file a court case to study science as a subject (despite scoring 98%).
 She prompts him to try to apply abroad, and on doing so he gets selected as the first international visually impaired student at Massachusetts Institute of Technology in the United States after being denied entry into Indian Institute of Technology.
 When moving to the US, he briefly gets stopped at the airport as the airline cannot have a visually impared person travel alone, however he is able to prove his knowledge about the plane and how to board and sit and is eventually allowed entry.
 At MIT he gets support of 2 students who help him achieve his dreams.
 During his college days, through social media he meets Swati who is fascinated by him.
 After graduation, Swati, now his girlfriend prompts him to realise his dreams by returning to India.
 Again his mentor helps him to start a computer institute which flops.
 Later he decides to set up a business (Bollant Industries) with his business partner Ravi Mantha, where he gives jobs mostly to the disabled.
-After a few misunderstandings with his partner, Srikanth is finally able to achieve the level of success he hoped for, with continued guidance from his mentor.
+After a few problems with his partner, fueled by Srikanth’s egoistic attitude, Srikanth apologizes and learns to be humble.
+He is finally able to achieve the level of success he hoped for, with continued guidance from his mentor.
 This reflected in the tagline Aa Raha Hai Sabki Aankhen Kholne.